UKCloud/documentation/articles/connectivity/conn-faq-psn-police.md

 ## Can I connect directly to the UKCloud Elevated OFFICIAL platform using the Enhanced Regime?

 Yes.
-The Enhanced Regime is a set of additional controls over the PSN-P, which terminates in the Elevated platform.
+The Enhanced Regime is a set of additional controls over what was the PSN-P, which terminates in the Elevated platform.

 ## Can I connect directly to the UKCloud Assured OFFICIAL platform using a PSN for Policing CUG?